 Hospital Inpatient Stay - A hospital stay when you have been formally admitted to the hospital for skilled medical services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient.

-Income Related Monthly Adjustment Amount (IRMAA) - If your modified adjusted gross income as reported on your IRS tax return from two years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount, also known as IRMAA.
+Income Related Monthly Adjustment Amount (IRMAA) - If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount, also known as IRMAA.
 IRMAA is an extra charge added to your premium.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.

-Initial Coverage Stage - This is the stage before your total drug costs including amounts you have paid and what your plan has paid on your behalf for the year have reached \$2,000.
+Initial Coverage Stage - This is the stage after you have met your deductible and before your total drug costs including amounts you have paid and what your plan has paid on your behalf for the year have reached \$2,000.

-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the seven-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.
+Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.